Skip to Content

 A major possibility is that genuine sellers of different devices are simply copying an original set of pictures from another seller.
 This has been a common practice on eBay for many years.
 Sometimes sellers state clearly that a picture is not of the actual item for sale.
 Sometimes people use manufacturers’ promotional images, but that doesn’t apply to vintage synths very often.
 It may be that some sellers do not have access to a camera, but that is no longer common, and less so where people are selling in large volumes and/or claiming to be well-established businesses.
 In all instances noted here there was no acknowledgement of the images (or descriptive text) being copied.
 In some cases the models listed are rare enough that it is extraordinarily unlikely that multiple sellers would have one for sale within weeks of each other, whether or not they have their own cameras.

 So far, in all cases here the listings are purportedly items for sale from Japan, though the postage may be from China instead.
 It is not usually certain whether they are being listed in the Japanese domestic market, or only internationally.
-While it is not inconceivable that some businesses in Japan may have a sort of collaborative arrangement, for example offering the same real instrument through multiple outlets in different localities, it is not obvious why this would be at significantly different prices.
+While it is not inconceivable that some businesses in Japan may have a sort of collaborative arrangement, for example offering the same real instrument through multiple outlets in different localities, it is not obvious why this would be at significantly different prices simultaneously.
 It is also observable that the highest prices for a given set of photographs tend to be the first listed.
 And the photographs are sometimes altered in quality and geometry, perhaps in an attempt to disguise their origin.

 Perhaps strangely, the photographs sometimes (and in all instances noted here) contain legible serial numbers.
 (There also seem to be several others from many of the same sellers which do not.)
 This would seem counterproductive if an actual scam is being attempted, as it’s easy to track them.
 On the other hand it is often the case that the same photos are visible simultaneously in either a search results page, or as many as three copies of the same photo may be shown in a single eBay recommendations list, so you don’t really need the numbers to spot the question.